manoj-jeswani/python-scripts/README.md

 <li> automate.py  ::<br>
-Implements Linux { grep + mv } , it requires a pattern in input and makes a recursive search (for all the files matching<br> the given pattern) in all the directories starting from the base directory (whose path has to be supplied in input). <br>
+Implements Linux { grep + mv } , it requires a pattern in input and makes a recursive search (for all the files matching the given pattern) in all the directories starting from the base directory (whose path has to be supplied in input). <br>
-It moves all the searched files into a directory (that gets created dynamically in base directory and its name has to be<br> supplied in input). <br>
+It moves all the searched files into a directory (that gets created dynamically in base directory and its name has to be supplied in input). <br>
 Moreover,it has options for multi pattern search :: with ALL PATTERNS INCLUDE and ANY ONE PATTERN INCLUDE choices..
               </li><br>